AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05_programming_fundamentals/doc.md

 ### Prototypes

-A prototype, also called a signature in other languages, is a description of the interface of a function.
+A **prototype**, also called a signature in other languages, is a description of the interface of a function.
 It describes what "parameters", or inputs, the function takes, and what it "returns", or outputs.

 You can think of a function at a high level as a factory: